raspiblitz/raspiblitz/README.md

     ![Dropbox API 3](https://github.com/rootzoll/raspiblitz/raw/v1.6/pictures/dropbox-3.png)

-    Now go back to the 'Settings' tab and under 'OAuth2' click the 'Generate' button.
+    Now go back to the 'Settings' tab and under 'OAuth2', choose 'no expiration' under 'Access token expiration' then click the 'Generate' button.
 You will now see a long string of letters and numbers appear.
 This is your **Dropbox-Authtoken**.
 Make sure to copy the complete token string .. there might be more if you scroll to the right in the token field.

 To test it, try opening or closing a channel, and then check if you can find a copy of `channel.backup` in your Dropbox.
 You can check the background-script logs to see details on errors: `sudo journalctl -f -u background`